 Looking for online options?
 Consider Geri-Fit Onlineour new in-home senior fitness program.
 Exercise at home from any computer, cell phone, TV or tablet!
 No zoom meetings... no set time to log in.
 Exercise any time of day or night to Geri-Fit.

 Geri-Fit is an ideal evidence-based group strength training exercise program for any place that offers physical activity programs for older adults.
-Not your ordinary "nursing home program", Geri-Fit is designed much differently.
+Any older adult can participate regardless of their age or physical condition.
+To put it simply, Geri-Fit is a bodybuilding exercise program that uses dumbbells weights (not soup cans or ankle weights, but real dumbbells.)
 By using weights of various poundages, the progressive resistance exercise program works to build back muscle and strength that has been lost due to the ongoing aging process.
 All participants are encouraged to do the best they can with a weight that's comfortable for them to safely lift.
 It is not unusual for gals to start out using a set of 2 pound dumbbells but increase to using a set of 4 or 5 pound dumbbells within a year's time.
 And men will see the benefits that accrue from continued workouts as well; most men will increase to using 5 to 7 and possibly 10-pound dumbbells over time.

-Licensing affords your facility the ability to offer a research-based, tried and proven, evidence-based strength training exercise program that's been thoroughly tested and used for over 25 years at now close to 250 locations.
+Licensing affords your facility the ability to offer a research-based, evidence-based strength training exercise program that's proven to work.
 This turnkey approach provides you with a step-by-step workout format so that you can expect the same program outcomes as published studies have shown.

 As a Geri-Fit facility licensee, you'll receive:

 Use of the Geri-Fit® logo to distinguish branding, quality, and name recognition

 The Geri-Fit® group exercise program workouts (easy-to-follow lesson plans)

 Access to our special online training portal so that your instructors can get properly trained and certified to teach Geri-Fit